Yandex Cloud

 Where:

-• shardName: Name of the shard you are creating.
+• shardName: Name of the shard being created.

 • zoneId: Availability zone.

 • subnetId: Subnet ID.
-Specify if two or more subnets are created in the selected availability zone.
+Specify it if the selected availability zone has two or more subnets.

 • shardName: Shard name for the host.

-• replicaPriority: Priority for assigning the host as a master if the primary master fails.
+• replicaPriority: Host priority for promotion to master if the primary master fails.

 • assignPublicIp: Internet access to the host via a public IP address, true or false.
-You can enable public access only if TLS support is enabled in the cluster.
+You can only enable public access if your cluster supports TLS.

 export IAM_TOKEN="<IAM_token>"